There is a stillness in this frigid night

 The smell of salt and seaweed

-something dormant and eternal -
+awakes something dormant and eternal,

-a surging desire to flush
+I have a surging desire

-Salty blood and water
+salty blood and water

-coming together in a communion
+come together in a communion

 of distant relations and movements.

-A flash of bright red
+Beside me, a flash of bright red

-My child is wearing the only
+is wearing the only vibrant colour

-vibrant colour to be seen for many kilometres.
+to be seen for many kilometres.

-The colour matches
+The colour matches her

-her enthusiasm and energy,
+enthusiasm and energy,

 as she moves from one spot to the next

-like a dancing flame.
+like a dancing flame;

-I had unconsciously dressed
+Unknowingly, I had dressed

 in the same colours of the sky and sea,